therobertcain/hw2-data-visualization/README.md

 **Course Enrollement:** This project was completed as an assignment for *CS40: Coding for the Web* at Claremont McKenna College, and you can view the project guidelines on the [project webpage](https://github.com/mikeizbicki/cmc-csci040/tree/2020fall/hw_02).

-**Note:** The episode runtimes for Game of Thrones was modified in order to create numerical diversity within the dataset.
+**Note:** The episode runtimes for Game of Thrones were modified in order to create numerical diversity within the dataset.
 The original dataset shows a length of 60 minutes for the majority of episodes, which would make for uninteresting plots.

 ## Average Seasonal Runtime of Black Mirror Episodes